scottdware/panco/docs/policy_group.md

 ## Overview

 This command allows you to group rules by a tag.
 This is helpful when looking at the policy and being able to filter down on a select group of rules for the purpose defined in the tag specified (e.g. "Trust-to-Internet" rules).
-Currently, you can **_ONLY_** group security and NAT rules by tags at this time.

 Please use the below link as a guide on how to structure your CSV file when grouping rules: